pds-data-dictionaries/ldd-nh/docs/source/examples/rexprocMockup.rst

-Mockup Label: SWAP ApID 0x586, Processed Data
+Mockup Label: REX ApID 0x7B1, Processed Data
 ##################################################

 This label is a mockup created for design purposes.
 The data file it describes contains processed data REX radio output frame data with ApID 0x7B1.

-The mockup shows the entire *<Product_Observationsl>* structure including the New Horizons dictionary classes, which are found in the *<Mission_Area>* of the structure.
+The mockup shows the entire *<Product_Observational>* structure including the New Horizons dictionary classes, which are found in the *<Mission_Area>* of the structure.
 It is a valid label, except for the specified path/location of the mission dictionary .xsd file, which should